Learn to make three versatile Mediterranean cheeses with Jacqueline Bender, Bee Sustainable’s artisanal cheesemaker and educator.

 This workshop includes a 20% discount on any kit or cheese making equipment that you would like to purchase on the day.

-Jacqueline Bender makes feta weekly from goat’s milk at the farm where she lives and works.
+Jacqueline Bender has been educating cheesemakers for 6 years.
+She has lived and worked on farms in Victoria where she ran a herd of dairy goats and was responsible for the farm's weekly cheesemaking.
+Fresh goat's cheese such as feta, halloumi and chevre were the farm's speciality.
 She also makes alpine-style hard cheeses and mould-ripened stinky cheeses from cow’s milk.
 Cheesemaking is an integral part of her self-sufficient lifestyle, which includes keeping bees, chickens and small-goods processing.
-She has been educating cheesemakers for over 3 years.

 - The fundamentals of fermenting milk